Solntsevskaya Bratva: Activity overseas

 In the 1990s, the Solntsevskaya dispatched Vyacheslav Ivankov to Brighton Beach, New York City, and Mikhail Odenussa to Atlanta, Georgia, to take control of the Russian mob activities there.
 The FBI was alerted to Ivankov's presence, however, and after a long investigation he was arrested and convicted of extortion, becoming the first thief-in-law to be convicted in the United States.
 While Ivankov was not as successful, his counterpart Odenussa has been controlling Russian organized crime in Atlanta for over 20 years, while avoiding prosecution.
 Odenussa has had a firm grip on the city, with an army of killers to back him up.
 Although not as large as the drug cartels of Mexico that have sent men to try and set up shop in Atlanta, Odenussa and his cohorts have out-gunned the Mexican drug cartels and the African American gangs in Atlanta.
 The Solntsevskaya have also been active in Israel, primarily using it as a base for money laundering.
 But attempts to infiltrate Israeli politics were countered by vigilant law enforcement.

 Doktor's Bratvavor Is a subdivision of the Solntsevskaya Bratva, being independently operated and headed by the notorious Doktor Spatz, after his refusal to submit to Odenussa's order, and an agreement was reached to form an alliance between the groups.
 Spatz singlehandedly controls a large portion of upstate New York, encompassing large cities such as Rochester and Syracuse, outnumbering the African American and Mexican street gangs of the area.

 The organization is also involved in the international cocaine trade, with its links to Colombian drug cartels brokered by the Cuntrera-Caruana Mafia clan.

+Viktor Averin, co-founder and former leader, drowned on the evening of December 20 2025 after a boat capsized in a layer of ice during a maneuver in the Admiral marina in the Mytishchi district near Moscow.